wdgstl/Atheroscelerotic_Lesion_UNET/README.md

 ### Installation

-1. Open terminal and clone this repository using git clone
+1. Open terminal and clone this repository using git clone https://github.com/wdgstl/Atheroscelerotic_Lesion_UNET.git

+2. Install all requirements from requirements.txt using command:

+3. Upload image to segment to the same folder

+4. Run the command: python3 measure_lesion.py

+5. Follow prompts and enter the image filepath

+6. Segmentation Image, Image with Measurements, and a text file with measurements will be output into a folder called (image_name-predicted)

 ## Usage